-- Change your passwords across all accounts immediately, especially your email password since that can give people access to any of your accounts
+- Change your passwords across all accounts immediately, starting with your email password since that can give people access to any of your accounts

-- Call your credit card company and suspend your account, and watch for any weird charges
+- Call the credit card company and suspend your account, and watch for any weird charges

 - If it is a school or work email address, contact the information technology desk or similar office